IRHPC/irhpc.github.io/docs/intro.md

 $ ssh -i ~/.ssh/id_elja uname@elja.hi.is
 ```

-Congratulations on getting to login node!
+Congratulations on getting to the login node!

-See the section on SSH keys and Connecting for instructions.

 :::caution